nepenth/knowledge-base/README.md

 ### System Design <a name="system-design"></a>
-The System Design category provides comprehensive guidance on designing scalable and efficient software systems, covering fundamental concepts like API design, architecture patterns, and microservices, as well as advanced topics such as distributed systems, caching strategies, and load balancing techniques for high-performance applications.
+The System Design category provides comprehensive guidance on designing and implementing scalable software systems, covering fundamental concepts like API design, architecture patterns, and distributed systems, as well as specific technologies such as caching, load balancing, message queues, and microservices.
+This knowledge base serves as a reference for both theoretical principles and practical implementation strategies across nine key subcategories.
 *Subcategories: Api Design, Architecture Patterns, Caching, Distributed Systems, Load Balancing, Message Queues, Microservices, Networking, Scalability*
 *Items: 17*